CEINMS-RT/ReadTheDocs/docs/source/Repositories.rst

 Read The Docs
 ----------------
-If you wish to build the documentation locally, for example to test pull-requests that improve it, do:
+If you wish to build the documentation locally, you can do the following steps:

 Clone the ReadTheDocs repository:

 .. code-block:: console

     git clone https://github.com/CEINMS-RT/ReadTheDocs.git

-Go to the doc/ directory: cd doc
+Go to the doc/ directory:

 .. code-block:: console

     cd ReadTheDocs/docs

 Install the dependencies:

 .. code-block:: console

     pip install -r requirements.txt

 Build the HTML:

 .. code-block:: console

     make html

-Open _build/html/index.html in your browser of choice.
+Navigate to the build folder and open build/html/index.html in a browser.